Question: How do I prepare extremely precious or fragile cells?

 For fragile cells, PBS + 0.04% BSA can be replaced with most common cell culture buffers (DPBS, HBSS) or media (EMEM, DMEM, IMEM, RPMI, Ham's F12, DMEM/F12) + 10% FBS or M199 with minimal reduction in performance.
 If there is a specific buffer formulation/native media that is required for maintaining a single cell suspension or preserving cell integrity, we recommend using it.

-However, buffers or media should not contain EDTA or magnesium as those components will inhibit the reverse transcription reaction.
+However, buffers or media should not contain excessive amounts of EDTA (> 0.1mM), or magnesium (> 3mM) as those components will inhibit the reverse transcription reaction.
 If they must be used, it is recommended to wash the cells and transfer the minimal volume of cell suspension into the Master Mix to reduce carryover.